 Source: Adapted from explanatory memorandum for Mineral Resource Rent Tax Repeal and Other Measures Act 2014

-What does the SG increase mean for your retirement plans?
+What does the SG increase, and its delay, mean for your retirement plans?

-The SG increase has significant financial implications for anyone expecting to remain in the workforce for more than 12 years, because the full 3% increase takes affect from the start of the 2025/2026 year –in 12 years’ time., rather than in 5 years’ time as the law passed by the ALP government stands.
+The SG increase, and its delay, has significant financial implications for anyone expecting to remain in the workforce for more than 12 years, because the full 3% increase takes affect from the start of the 2025/2026 year –in 12 years’ time (under the new laws), rather than in 5 years’ time (under the former SG laws passed by the ALP government).